Common Good Candy Hunt

 • Pointing or leading the others to the candy’s location is not allowed.

-• No one may eat his or her candy until everyone has one piece.
+• No one may eat their candy until everyone has one piece.

-3. If you notice youth are not following the rules, call out “Freeze!”
-When everyone has stopped, explain the rules again, emphasizing the rules are not to be broken.
+4. If you notice youth are not following the rules, call out “Freeze!”
+When everyone has stopped, explain the rules again.

-4. Once everyone has found a piece of candy, ask participants to form a circle on the floor and allow the participants to eat their piece of candy.
+5. Once everyone has a piece of candy, form a circle and allow the participants to eat their piece of candy.

-5. Write the words “Common Good” in the middle of a piece of chart paper.
+6. Write the words “Common Good” in the middle of a piece of chart paper.
 Talk about how this activity reflected working toward the common good.
+Write their observations on the chart paper.

 Reflection: